 What’s interesting about Göbekli Tepe is not so much the aesthetics but that it’s really, really old.
 It dates back about 11,000 years, meaning that it was older to the people who built stonehenge than stonehenge is to us.
 In fact, it’s so old that it challenges some commonly held assumptions about the development of human societies.

-But Göbekli Tepe is so old that it almost certainly predates mass agriculture and animal husbandry, suggesting the causality may well be reversed.
+But Göbekli Tepe is so old that it almost certainly predates mass agriculture and animal husbandry, suggesting the causality of that standard narrative may be backwards.
 The main archaeologist excavating the site put it simply: “first came the temple, then the city.”
-In fact, DNA analysis suggests that modern cultivated wheat derives from wild wheat that grows near the site—which suggests the rather intriguing possibility that not only did the temple predate agriculture, but might have been where mass agriculture began: the very seat of the Neolithic revolution.
+In fact, DNA analysis suggests that modern cultivated wheat derives from wild wheat that grows near the site—which suggests the intriguing possibility that not only did the temple predate agriculture, but might have been where mass agriculture began: the very seat of the Neolithic revolution.

 So, we’ve had it backwards this whole time: humans didn’t build monuments and centralized, complex social structures once agriculture relieved the pressure of subsistence food gathering.
-It was the development of complex social structures—the kind that would create a huge monument and temple like this one—that was the driving force for the discovery and/or development of grain cultivation and mass agriculture.
-By one theory, nomadic groups of hunter-gatherers may have joined forces into a larger community simply as a way to protect a major food source—wild grains—from being ravaged by wild animals.
+The development of complex social structures—the kind that would create a huge monument and temple like this one—was the driving force for the discovery and/or development of grain cultivation and mass agriculture.
+Of course this raises the question of why nomadic groups would band together into larger communities.
+No one knows, but one possibility is that they gathered together to protect a major food source, such as wild grains, from being ravaged by wild animals.

 • • •

-3. Thomas Malthus’s 1798 essay popularized a concept later called a Malthusian catastrophe: if population increases geometrically but food sources only linearly, population will inevitably outstrip food supply, and we are doomed to mass starvation.
-A priest and obviously a fan of Revelations, Malthus thought such mass death would be punishment for man living unvirtuously.
-Malthus died in 1834, but no good theory of human self-immolation ever does, and concern over looming food shortages have been an omnipresent undercurrent in two-centuries of doom-saying, from famed chemist William Crookes in the late 1800s to Paul Ehrlich’s The Population Bomb and Soylent Green in the mid-1900s.
+3. Thomas Malthus’s 1798 essay popularized a concept later called a Malthusian catastrophe: if population increases geometrically but food sources only linearly, population will inevitably outstrip food supply and doom humanity to mass starvation.
+A priest and obviously a fan of Revelations, Malthus thought such inevitable mass death would be punishment for man living unvirtuously.
+Although Malthus met his maker in 1834, no good theory of human self-immolation ever dies, and concern over looming food shortages have been an omnipresent undercurrent in two-centuries of doom-saying, from famed chemist William Crookes in the late 1800s to Paul Ehrlich’s The Population Bomb and Soylent Green in the mid-1900s.